brightlayer-ui/mapbox/README.md

 });
 ```

-For more information on using Mapbox in your application, see our [Mapping Mapbox](https://pxblue.github.io/patterns/visualizations) design pattern page.
+For more information on using Mapbox in your application, see our [Mapping Mapbox](https://pxblue.github.io/patterns/visualizations) design page.

 ## Demos
 | Framework           | Live Examples  |